MHuant/ProjectTidyData/README.md

 Project Description from the class :

-One should download stats data about wearable computing about people doing 6 activities at the following site https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and then create one R script called run_analysis.R that does the following.
+One should download stats data about wearable computing about people doing 6 activities at the following site https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and then create one R script called run_analysis.R that does the following :

 1. Merges the training and the test sets to create one data set.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

 3. Uses descriptive activity names to name the activities in the data set

 4. Appropriately labels the data set with descriptive variable names.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Even though in the forum some people did, I did not automate the download part.